-Housed within the Office of Human Resources, our Special Assistant for EEEO and Title IX Coordinator is here to ensure that federal and Pennsylvania state laws are followed and enforced regarding the right for all to receive an education and to work, as well as to advance in employment on the basis of merit, ability and potential, without fear of discrimination.
+Housed within the Office of Human Resources, our Director of Equal Opportunity, Compliance and Title IX Coordination is here to ensure that federal and Pennsylvania state laws are followed and enforced regarding the right for all to receive an education and to work, as well as to advance in employment on the basis of merit, ability and potential, without fear of discrimination.
 We work to ensure that the University is in compliance with all federal and Pennsylvania state laws, in addition to policies of Pennsylvania's State System of Higher Education, in regard to Equal Opportunity and Title IX protections, including but not limited to:

 - Executive Order 11246.

 - Rehabilitation Act of 1973.

 - Vietnam Era Veterans Readjustment Assistance Act of 1974.

 - Title VI of the Civil Rights Act of 1964.

 - Title VII of the Civil Rights Act of 1964.

 - Title IX of the Education Amendments of 1972.

 - Violence Against Women Act (VAWA) Reauthorization 2013.